mirudula-mahendran/demo/README.md

-my sister studied in 9th standard my sister and my best friend are my favourite person i have no idea about rolemodel
+my sister studied in 9th standard my sister and my best friend are my favourite person i have no idea about rolemodel you are teaching like my 11th maths sir